yolossn/Prometheus-Basics/README.md

 To Do
 - [ ] Integration with grafana to create dashboards
 - [ ] Add code samples for all metric types.
-- [ ] Explain about the concept of Service Discovery in kubernetes.
+- [ ] Explain about the concept of Service Discovery for integrating with kubernetes.
 - [ ] Baisc Alerting + Prometheus alerts vs Grafana alerts.
 - [ ] Integrating alerts with tool like pagerduty.